Crsarmv7l/My-TTGO-Watch/README.md

 - Chat app notification
 - Weather notification
 - Weather widget
-     - Modified Amazfish to send on connect.
+     - Modified Amazfish to send on connect twice an hour.
 If you want my version just ask.
 - Experimental deauth attack in wifi settings.
 It is broadcast deauth so ymmv.

 Can Work, but doesn't: